With yachts in commission, it is difficult to remove

 quarter berth or forepeak berths you don't use |

-Once a boat is laid up, as much loose equipment
+Once a boat is ashore, as much loose equipment

 as possible should be removed.
 If equipment or items such